-- 1141 Band Literature[°] A study of selected works in the field of band literature.
+1141 Band Literature° A study of selected works in the field of band literature.
 Concurrent registration with band is required.
+Prerequisite: Placement.

-Prerequisite: Placement. - 1151 Choral Literature^e A study of selected works in the field of choral literature.
+1151 Choral Literature A study of selected works in the field of choral literature.
 Concurrent registration with choir or chorus is required.
+Prerequisite: Placement.

-Prerequisite: Placement. - 1165 Chamber Music and Ensembles^e Reading of music and the study of selected works characteristic to the performing group.
-Prerequisite: Preceding course or placement. - 3121 Introduction to Musical Literature A course for Music Majors.
-A brief survey of musical literature from the beginning of music through Modern Music, hearing recordings of representative works of each period, with major emphasis on the development of music up to the Classical Period. - 3122 Trends in Musical Literature A survey, through directed listening, of the trends found in the great musical literature of the world, from the beginning of music through Modern Music; major emphasis on understanding the literature and styles of the Classical through Modern Periods.
-For Music Majors. - 3124 Our Fascinating World of Music
+1165 Chamber Music and Ensembles Reading of music and the study of selected works characteristic to the performing group.
+Prerequisite: Preceding course or placement.

+3121 Introduction to Musical Literature

+A course for Music Majors.
+A brief survey of musical literature from the beginning of music through Modern Music, hearing recordings of representative works of each period, with major emphasis on the development of music up to the Classical Period.

+3122 Trends in Musical Literature A survey, through directed listening, of the trends found in the great musical literature of the world, from the beginning of music through Modern Music; major emphasis on understanding the literature and styles of the Classical through Modern Periods.
+For Music Majors.

-A course for all students, except music majors, who wish to derive understanding and enjoyment from musical experiences.
-Guided listening to live and recorded music typical of significant periods from antiquity through the present.
-Familiarization with listener's terminology.
+3124 Our Fascinating World of Music A course for all students, except music majors, who wish to derive understanding and enjoyment from musical experiences.
+Guided listening to live and recorded music typical of significant periods from antiquity through the present, Familiarization with listener's terminology.
 Development of background for selection of personal libraries.
 Group introductory experiences with social instruments and folk songs.
-Three hours per week and attendance at eight musical events.
+Three hours per week.

-3125 Our Music Heritage

-Continuation of 3124.
+3125 Our Music Heritage Continuation of 3124.
 More detailed and expanded study of the basic elements, forms (symphonic, etc.) and major style periods for increased understanding and listening pleasure.
 Relationship of a nation's music to its daily life, activities, ideals and conditions.
-Experiential comparison of the music of major ethnic groups.
+Experimental comparison of the music of major ethnic groups.
 Emphasis on the style periods from the Baroque era through the 20th Century.
 Continued group participation and experiences with social instruments and folk songs.
-Three hours per week and attendance at eight musical events.
+Three hours per week.
 Prerequisite: Music Literature 3124.

-3321 Music History

-Chronological survey of the composers and their works through directed listening beginning with Greek Music and continuing through the Baroque period, with emphasis on the growth of our culture.
+3321 Music History Chronological survey of the composers and their works through directed listening beginning with Greek Music and continuing through the Baroque period, with emphasis on the growth of our culture.
 Prerequisite: For music majors, Theory 3214 and junior standing; for others, six hours of music and junior standing.

-3322 Music History

-Continuation of Music History 3321, beginning with the Classic Period and continuing through contemporary music.
+3322 Music History Continuation of Music History 3321, beginning with the Classic Period and continuing through contemporary music.
 Prerequisite: For music majors, Theory 3214 and junior standing; for others, six hours of music and junior standing.